How to Become an Online Notary in Illinois How to Become an Online Notary in Illinois

 Individuals aspiring to become a Notary in Illinois are required to navigate through the following streamlined process:

-- Make photocopies of both the front and back of your driver’s license or state ID card.
+7. Make copies of both the front and the back of your driver’s license or state ID card.

-- Submit your application along with a copy of your ID and the $15 application fee.
+8. Your application ought to be presented with a copy of your ID and the $15 application fee.

-Once you have completed all these steps and obtained your commission you are ready to start performing notarial acts as a commissioned notary in Illinois.
+After accomplishing all these steps and receiving your commission, you are already good to go to carry out notarial acts as a commissioned notary in Illinois.

 What are the requirements to become a Notary in Illinois?